esrdapp/don-token-xdai/README.md

 # DON-Token
 DON Token for hpb

+The true DON token address is: 0x TBC
+You can verify on the HPBScan block explorer here: https://hpbscan.org/HRC20Contract/0x TBC

 Don token is a staking token where you can earn 0.01% interest per hour (0.24% interest per day)

 You can stake your DON at https://dontoken.app